Spike O'Dell

 William "Spike" O'Dell (born May 21, 1953), a native of East Moline, Illinois, is an American former radio host for WGN Radio in Chicago, Illinois.
 He joined WGN in 1987 and hosted the afternoon show until 2000 when he took over for Bob Collins in the morning slot from 5 to 9 a.m, following the death of Collins.
 During the time O'Dell held that slot, his show was consistently the top rated morning show in the Chicago market.
-O'Dell's tenure with WGN concluded on December 12, 2008, with his final broadcast from the Metropolis Theatre in Arlington Heights, Illinois.
-The broadcast was part of the WGN Hometown Voices series, which was created by O'Dell.
+O'Dell's tenure with WGN concluded on December 12, 2008, with his final broadcast from the Metropolis Performing Arts Centre in Arlington Heights, Illinois.
+The broadcast was part of WGN’s Hometown Voices Tour,’ which featured all of the station’s shows and was created at KMOX in St. Louis by Tom Langmyer, who was WGN’s general manager at the time.

 Early life

 Spike O'Dell was born the son of East Moline Police Chief Merle and Dot O’Dell, along with siblings John and Jeni.
-He graduated from United Township High School in 1971, and then spent two years at York College in Nebraska in 1971-1973.
-O'Dell worked summers on a garbage truck and was a security guard at International Harvester in Rock Island, Illinois when he took a part-time job at WEMO-AM radio.
+He graduated from United Township High School in 1971, and then spent two years at York College in Nebraska in 1971–1973.
+O'Dell worked summers on a garbage truck and was a security guard at International Harvester in Rock Island, Illinois when he took a part-time job at WEMO-FM radio.

 Radio career

-Odell's first radio hosting position was at WEMO-AM in East Moline at the age of 25.
+Odell's first radio hosting position was at WEMO-FM in East Moline at the age of 25.
 While working at the factory, he disc jockeyed on weekends there as well as doing some fill-in slots.
 In 1977 Spike took another part-time job with WQUA radio in Moline Illinois.
 Following this, he obtained a full-time morning position at KSTT-AM, where he affectionately was referred to as “Spike at the Mic”.
 This proved to be a significant position, as it allowed O'Dell to move, in 1981, to a Major Market Morning Radio spot at WBT-AM in Charlotte, NC.
 After a brief stint as "morning guy," he returned to KIIK-FM (“KiiK 104”).
 In 1987, Billboard Magazine awarded Spike “Top 40 Air Personality of the Year” in a Medium Market.